flutter-news-app-full-source-code/flutter-news-app-mobile-client-full-source-code/memory-bank/activeContext.md

 ## Current Focus

-Updating the memory bank to reflect the addition of the headlines search feature and associated route updates.
+Creating the project README.

 ## Recent Changes

-- Added the `headlines-search` feature:
-    - Created `headlines-search/bloc/headlines_search_bloc.dart`, `headlines_search_event.dart`, and `headlines_search_state.dart`.
-    - Created `headlines-search/view/headlines_search_page.dart` and `headlines_search_view.dart`.
-- Updated the router (`lib/router/router.dart` and `lib/router/routes.dart`) to include the search route.
+- Updated the memory bank to reflect the full product vision and licensing details.

 ## Next Steps

--   Continue updating the memory bank.
+-   Implement the planned features and integrate the backend (Firebase, with future Supabase support).

 ## Active Decisions